jhap1982/giveituruguay/1999/1999-05-27 - Theater of Living Arts, Philadelphia, PA, USA/README.md

 ## Setlist

-Around the World
+1. Around the World
-Give It Away
+2. Give It Away
-Your Song part of JOHN
+3. Your Song part of JOHN
-Scar Tissue
+4. Scar Tissue
-Parallel Universe
+5. Parallel Universe
-Soul to Squeeze
+6. Soul to Squeeze
-Pea
+7. Pea
-Right on Time
+8. Right on Time
-If You Have to Ask
+9. If You Have to Ask
-Blood Sugar Sex Magik
+10. Blood Sugar Sex Magik
-My Lovely Man
+11. My Lovely Man
-Californication
+12. Californication
-Organic Anti-Beat Box Band
+13. Organic Anti-Beat Box Band
-Sir Psycho Sexy
+14. Sir Psycho Sexy
-Me and My Friends
+15. Me and My Friends
-ENCORE BREAK
+<br> ENCORE BREAK
-Under the Bridge
+16. Under the Bridge
-The Power of Equality
+17. The Power of Equality

 ## Notes